leejr0/cs414-f19-001-Spaghetti-Coders/json-format.md

 ## Login
 Upon login, the entered `nickname` and `password` are sent to the server,.
 If a match for both `nickname` and `password` is found in the database, the server sends **true** back to the client to indicate that the login was successful.
-*In the future, the password will be hashed before it is sent to the server for security.*

 ```json
 {
   "nickname"           : "junglePlayer1",